A magnificent venue in an ancient fortress

 Nearly 1,000 years of siege, ceremony, triumphs, tears, blood and even bears help create the remarkable atmosphere you will experience inside these ancient stone walls.

-Give your guests a truly unique experience with a private view of the Crown Jewels, a special Yeoman Warder tour or allow them to stand witness to the ancient Ceremony of the Keys.Contact us about your event
+Give your guests a truly unique experience with a private view of the Crown Jewels, a special Yeoman Warder tour or allow them to stand witness to the ancient Ceremony of the Keys.Enquire about events at the Tower

 At the centre of this ancient fortress and World Heritage Site is its oldest and most recognisable building – the White Tower.

 The King’s Great Hall on the first floor is a truly special space for dinners and receptions, and a magnificent experience at night.
 Adjoining rooms hold vast displays of armour belonging to English kings including Henry VIII and Charles I.